Widening a hole or a cavity

-- Ramping (3-axes) has an advantage because it only requires one tool and can produce 3D-shapes, making it suitable for profile milling.
+- Ramping (3-axis) is advantageous because it only requires one tool and can produce 3D shapes, making it suitable for profile milling.
 If applied with high feed techniques (light and fast), the cutting forces will be directed in a favorable manner that minimizes vibration problems

 - Plunge milling often solves problems with long overhangs and/or deep cavities

 - Internal shoulder milling requires more programming than plunge milling, but it is faster

 When the roughing of a cavity is completed, stock often remains, especially in corners.
 Plunge milling with a smaller cutter is one method for coming closer to the finished shape.
 Slicing (light and fast) is another technique often used in corner milling.
 Trochoidal milling is one type of slicing technique that is also used for milling slots, pockets etc.

 Plunging in corners

 How to open up / widen a cavity or pocket

 There are two clear strategies: 1.
 Circular ramping (3-axis) – small ap